kobolabs/epub-spec/README.md

 ### Scalable Vector Graphics (SVG)

 SVG is partially supported across Kobo platforms.
 Thorough testing is advised for ePubs with SVG, particularly for text rendering.
-Content creators are advised to use the [ePub switch element](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#elemdef-switch) to provide fallback content.
+Content creators are advised to use manifest fallbacks for SVG whenever possible.
 Refer to the support grid in this document or the test results for Kobo's reading platforms at [ePubtest.org] (http://www.epubtest.org).

 ### Table of Contents (ToC)